 “AI is the new electricity.”
 One does not have to look very hard to find statements such as this one from AI pioneer Andrew Ng.
-The interest in and excitement for AI is growing at amazing pace, fueled by significant improvements on tasks such as object recognition in images, natural language processing, and speech recognition.
-Developing products and services leveraging AI requires a wide range of tradeoffs and architectural decisions.
+The interest in and excitement for AI is growing at an amazing pace, fueled by significant improvements on tasks such as object recognition in images, natural language processing, and speech recognition.
+Developing products and services leveraging AI requires a wide range of trade-offs and architectural decisions.
 One of the most important architectural choices that impacts both the technology development and the user experience is whether AI processing is done in the cloud or directly on the edge device.

 For AI algorithms to perform well, they require large amounts of data and significant processing power; this has driven the majority of AI deployments to be primarily cloud-based.
 Among other benefits, the cloud gives these solutions access to significant computing resources, easy deployment and management, and access to a variety of data sources.
 However, as computing resources in edge devices increases, it is becoming feasible to deploy AI directly onto edge devices.